Here's what happened at London Fashion Week

 A fantastically long series of railway arches in south London was the stage for the Rejina Pyo show, with a soundtrack including trip hop pioneers Portishead, dark electro duo Boy Harsher and indie trailblazers Joy Division filling the drizzly night air.

 Tommy Hilfiger brought his travelling roadshow to London this season, staging a celebrity packed display in London's Tate Modern.
 And Burberry rounded off the week with an epic mirrored set, staged for an audience of 800 guests.

 Pianists Katia and Marielle Labèque performed throughout a show at the expansive Olympia exhibition center.

 'God save the Quinn'

 So read the embroidered message on the back of the pearly king and queen-style jackets at the show by this newly minted ambassador for the future of London fashion.
-Mixing high and low references -- sharp tailoring, terraced-house patterns, lush fabrics, punk plaids - Quinn threw it all at the runway: ballgowns, S&M, baby-doll puff dresses, night-time florals and monochrome polka dots, plus restrained 70s tailoring for his first menswear looks.
+Mixing high and low references -- sharp tailoring, terraced-house patterns, lush fabrics, punk plaids -- Quinn threw it all at the runway: ballgowns, S&M, baby-doll puff dresses, night-time florals and monochrome polka dots, plus restrained '70s tailoring for his first menswear looks.

 The show concluded with a black tickertape explosion, covering guests -- including Billy Porter, dressed like one of the models himself in a shimmering floral blazer atop liquid black leggings -- and models alike.
 Having only set up shop three years ago, Quinn's ambitious message was clear: he is here to propel London fashion forward.